work7z/LafTools/README.md

 npm run fe-css &
 npm run fe-scan &

+```

-# If you prefer not to use the '&' symbol for background execution, you can alternatively run these commands in separate terminal instances.
+Note that if you prefer not to use the '&' symbol for background execution, you can alternatively run these commands in separate terminal instances.
 Otherwise, you'd better run above commands for fear of any misunderstanding.
-```

 **Scan Part**: